jakoblind/github-pullrequest/README.md

 # github-pullrequest
 Emacs package to smoothly create and checkout Github pull requests.
 Uses the [Github access token](https://github.com/settings/tokens) for authorization to Github.
+This means you can use this package even if your Github account uses [Two-Factor Authentication](https://help.github.com/articles/about-two-factor-authentication/).

 ![Emacs js-import](https://jakoblind.github.io/img/githubcheckout.gif)